farbs-softwares/eventconnects/README.md

 ## Tech Stack

-Frappe LMS is built on [Frappe Framework](https://frappeframework.com) which is a batteries-included python web framework.
+Frappe Events Connect is built on [Frappe Framework](https://frappeframework.com) which is a batteries-included python web framework.
 These are some of the tools it's built on:
 - [Python](https://www.python.org)
 - [Redis](https://redis.io/)